profazhar001/aiethics/README.md

 # Make-A-Thon

-### BMCC - Fall 2020 Virtual Make-A-Thon for Social Good Challenge.
+### BMCC - Fall 2020 Virtual Make-A-Thon for Social Good Challenge
 The Call for Code Global Challenge — created by David Clark Cause and supported by Founding Partner IBM and Charitable Partner United Nations Human Rights — invites developers and problem solvers around the world to build solutions that fight back against the most pressing issues of our time.

 ## Cybersecurity Education For Elderly People